 The word "in-situ" is the Latin term for "in-place."
 An In-Situ Burn (ISB) refers to the initiation of a controlled burn of discharged oil as a means to mitigate the oil's harmful impacts.
 The fuels to feed an ISB are provided by the vapors from the spilled oil and, for those spills with impacts inshore or on land, any other organic materials with which the oil may have come into contact.
-Often the source of ignition is insufficient to light the oil and start the burn; in these instances, FOSCs may decide to use burning agents to help start the burn.
+Often the source of ignition is insufficient to light the oil and start the burn; in these instances FOSCs may decide to use burning agents to help start the burn.
 Burning agents are defined by the NCP as "...those additives that, through chemical or physical means, improve the combustibility of the materials to which they are applied."
 Burning agents are not required to be included on the NCP Product Schedule.

-In RRT-6, burning agent use has been preauthorized within the offshore environment; the terms and conditions of this preauthorization may be found by using the link to Annex 13 (RRT-6 In-Situ Burn Policy for the Offshore Environment - May 2022) listed below.
-Burning agent use has not preauthorized within the inshore/nearshore environment.
+In RRT-4, burning agent use has been preauthorized within the offshore environment; for the terms and conditions of this preauthorization, please refer to the RRT-4 RCP, Annex J: Oil Spill Countermeasure, beginning on page 262, Preauthorization of In-Situ Burning.
+Burning agent use is not preauthorized within the inshore/nearshore environment in RRT-4.